CS-SI/Orekit/src/site/markdown/index.md

     * possibility of slightly shifting events in time (for example to switch from solar pointing mode to something else a few minutes before eclipse entry and reverting to solar pointing mode a few minutes after eclipse exit)
-    * possibility of filtering events based on their direction (for example to detect only eclipse entries and not eclipse exits)
+    * events filtering based on their direction (for example to detect only eclipse entries and not eclipse exits)
-    * possibility of filtering events based on an external enabling function (for example to detect events only during selected orbits and not others)
+    * events filtering  based on an external enabling function (for example to detect events only during selected orbits and not others)
+    * events combination with boolean operators
-    * possibility to run several propagators in parallel and manage their states simultaneously throughout propagation
+    * ability to run several propagators in parallel and manage their states simultaneously throughout propagation

   * Attitude